MISP/misp-airgap/README.md

 # MISP Air-Gapped <!-- omit in toc -->
 MISP Air-Gapped is a project built on the [MISP](https://github.com/MISP/MISP) and [LXD](https://ubuntu.com/lxd), designed to be used for air-gapped systems.
-The MISP installation in this project is based on the `INSTALL.sh` script in the [MISP repository](https://github.com/MISP/MISP).
+The MISP installation in this project is based on the `INSTALL.sh` script available in the [MISP repository](https://github.com/MISP/MISP).

 ## Table of Contents <!-- omit in toc -->
 - [Requirements](#requirements)